Best AI Customer Support Software in 2026

 Tidio's Lyro AI handles repetitive customer queries, order status, shipping, return policy, product questions, without agent involvement.
 Setup requires connecting your FAQ content and Shopify or WooCommerce store data.

-Pricing: Free plan (50 Lyro conversations/month).
+Pricing: Free plan (50 Lyro conversations, a one-time lifetime allowance that does not renew monthly).
 Tidio+ from $29/month with usage-based Lyro conversations above the free tier.

 Ideal for Shopify and WooCommerce stores handling high volumes of pre- and post-purchase questions that follow predictable patterns.